kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0039 Airworthiness directives.md

 ### §39.25   How do I get a special flight permit?

-Apply to FAA for a special flight permit following the procedures in [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.199   Issue of special flight permits.|14 CFR 21.199]].
+Apply to FAA for a special flight permit following the procedures in 14 CFR 21.199.

 ### §39.27   What do I do if the airworthiness directive conflicts with the service document on which it is based?